 This occurs when a hen has difficulty laying an egg, and the result can be a very sick chicken.

 Think you have an egg bound chicken?
 You will need to act quickly to help save them!
 Here’s some tips to get that egg to pass!

-A chicken typically starts laying eggs when they are 6 months of age.
-When a hen lays an egg, it can sometimes be too big for their pelvis and the egg gets stuck inside the hen.
+An egg-bound chicken is when a hen lays an egg, but it’s too big for their pelvis, and the egg gets stuck inside the hen.

 Other reasons for laying hens becoming egg bound are: